openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Important CMake Flags Used
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We point out a number of the standard CMake variables that can be set using -D from the CMake command line, which may be of use to PALISADE users.
+We point out a number of the standard CMake variables that can be set using -D from the CMake command line, which may be of use to OpenFHE users.
 To set one of these variables, use -D*VARIABLE_NAME*=*VALUE* on the command line.

  ======================= ============================== ================================================================================================================================================================================================================================================================================================================================
   *VARIABLE_NAME*         Definition                     Notes
  ======================= ============================== ================================================================================================================================================================================================================================================================================================================================
-  CMAKE_INSTALL_PREFIX    Base directory for installs    Base directory for installation of PALISADE.
-Libraries are installed in ${CMAKE_INSTALL_PREFIX}/lib and include files are installed in ${CMAKE_INSTALL_PREFIX}/include/palisade.
-PALISADE is also exported as a CMake package for the benefit of any users wanting to use PALISADE; the package files are also installed here
+  CMAKE_INSTALL_PREFIX    Base directory for installs    Base directory for installation of OpenFHE.
+Libraries are installed in ${CMAKE_INSTALL_PREFIX}/lib and include files are installed in ${CMAKE_INSTALL_PREFIX}/include/OpenFHE.
+OpenFHE is also exported as a CMake package for the benefit of any users wanting to use OpenFHE; the package files are also installed here
-  CMAKE_BUILD_TYPE        Debug, Release                 Default is to build PALISADE for release, with no debug information; developers may want to specify -DCMAKE_BUILD_TYPE=Debug
+  CMAKE_BUILD_TYPE        Debug, Release                 Default is to build OpenFHE for release, with no debug information; developers may want to specify -DCMAKE_BUILD_TYPE=Debug
  ======================= ============================== ================================================================================================================================================================================================================================================================================================================================

-Flags for PALISADE Builds
+Flags for OpenFHE Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Beginning with release 1.10, the PALISADE build has a number of options to control what is built and what features are included/excluded.
+Beginning with release 1.10, the OpenFHE build has a number of options to control what is built and what features are included/excluded.

 Each of the options is enabled by saying ``-DOPTION_NAME=ON`` and is disabled by saying ``-DOPTION_NAME=OFF``